 - Phoebe's hair turns white when she is turned into a banshee and it later turns blonde when she is turned into a genie.

-- Sonic the Hedgehog has his Super Form; after collecting the seven Chaos Emeralds, he turns gold and is basically invincible.
+- Sonic the Hedgehog has his Super Form; after collecting the seven Chaos Emeralds, he turns gold, his eyes turn red, and is basically invincible.
 Knuckles similarly goes from red to pink.
-As noted in the picture above, his Werehog and Darkspine forms also have their own colors.
+His Werehog and Darkspine forms also have their own colors.

 - Disgaea 2: Cursed Memories does this with Rozalin, when she reverts back to her Overlord Zenon state.